sindresorhus/pretty-ms/readme.md

 Type: `number`<br>
 Default: `Infinity`

 Number of units to show.
+Setting `compact` to `true` overrides this option.

 ##### verbose